-This is a first world type problem, a problem that only some bloggers have.
-I get that.
 I don’t mean to be a jerk about it.
-I am genuinely grateful for the opportunities I get that work.
-OVO in Brisbane, totally worked.
-I {We!
-Hubby did too} loved that event and have offered myself freely to the PR in the future trusting her judgement to select stuff that will be of interest to me and therefore, you guys.
+On the contrary, I am genuinely grateful for the opportunities I get that fit the blog and the type of content we make.
+For example, OVO in Brisbane totally worked.
+We loved that event and have offered ourselves up to the PR in the future, trusting her judgement to select stuff that will be of interest to me and, therefore, you guys.
 ECCO’s event was the same thing.
-Treated really well, great event and something I could report back on without feeling like I was just going through the motions.
+I was treated really well; great event and something I could report back on without feeling like I was going through the motions.
 Which, we all know, I’m just not very good at doing.
-There are others, oh my yes, sorry to not mention them but these ones were fresh.
+There are others, oh my yes, sorry to not mention them; these were fresh.
 Recent.

-So how do we as bloggers find a balance?
+So, how do we, as bloggers, find a balance?

 How do we remain available with becoming, errr, TOO available and compromising our blog?

-I think bloggers need to remember their manners or as I like to call it, professionalism. {I know, that was a bit too sassy, right?} I never ask for products/samples that I have no intention of reviewing.
-I don’t attend events I don’t intend to cover.
-And I don’t misrepresent my blog by fluffing the facts or fudging the stats.
-I deliver posts on time.
-I work hard to promote them and will do everything I can to make them a success.
-That’s my side of the bargain and for all the demands out there by bloggers, it’s important to remember our side of the deal.
+Or, as I like to call it, professionalism.
+Rule one, I never ask for products/samples that I have no intention of reviewing.
+Two, I don’t attend events I don’t intend to cover.
+And, three, I don’t misrepresent my blog by fluffing the facts or fudging the stats.
+From there, it’s about delivering posts on time, working hard to promote them and doing everything I can to make them a success.
+That’s my side of the bargain, and for all the demands out there by bloggers, it’s important to remember our side of the deal.

 Hi!
-I’m Suger; Chief Blogger at Suger Coat It.
-Blogging since 1901; love a casual ootd, taking photos + writing about things that irk or inspire me.
-I love wine and cheese, long days in the sun at the beach and spending time with my family.
-I make stuff for the internet.
-Which means I take photos, create content, write copy and devise social media plans for personal brands, small businesses and bloggers.
+I’m Melissa Walker Horn.
+Around here, they call me Suger.
+I’m the Chief Blogger and doer of all the things here at Suger Coat It.
+Blogging since 1901; I love a casual ootd, taking photos, and writing about things that irk or inspire me.
+I love wine and cheese, long days at the beach and spending time with my family.
+I make stuff for the internet over at Chalkboard Digital.
 You know, living the sweet life.

 Very funny Mel!!